StefanDjurkic/Cpp/README.md

 # Cpp
 Welcome to my C++ projects folder!
-Within you will find various folders dedicated to C++ development.
+Within you will find files dedicated to C++ development.